-As discussed and known very clearly, the ransomware viruses WannaCry si Petya could not cause damage to such a large scale if they did not use a service Windows, left activated by default de Microsoft products for at least strange reasons.
+As discussed and known very clearly, the ransomware viruses WannaCry si Petya could not cause damage to such a large scale if they did not use a service Windows, left activated by default de Microsoft for at least strange reasons.

 SMBv1 is the service that was exploited and could penetrate millions of computers Windows PC from all over the world.
 Whatever it is Windows 10, Windows 8 or Windows 7, SMBv1 must be deactivated immediately.

 Before going into the tutorial, let's see what means this SMBv1.

 SMBv1 is the old protocol Server Message Block used by Windows for file sharing in a local network.
 Later this protocol was replaced by two versions.
 SMBv2 si SMBv3.
 The latter can remain active on the system.
 They are safe and can not be exploited.

 According to Microsoft, the SMBv1 protocol has remained active on operating systems for the simple reason that there are a number of old applications using this protocol, they being updated for SMBv2 si SMBv3.
 Strangely reason to leave something like that in mind knowing beforehand cyber attacks as this protocol is a major risk.

 How to disable SMBv1 on Windows 8 and Windows 10

 - Open control Panel and click on "Programs".

 Click "OK", then restart after the deactivation has been successful.

-For Windows 7, disabling SMBv1 is a bit more complicated and requires little attention.
-You need to edit the records Windows (Windows Registry) to disable the protocol.
+For Windows 7, disabling SMBv1 is a bit more complicated and requires a little attention.
+You need to edit the registries Windows (Windows Registry) to disable the protocol.